QRamadan/MBFair/README.md

       ```
       It is noteworthy here that healthy and age are protected characteristics while both income and healthy are proxies for age.

-- After modifying and saving the file <strong>initializations_table.csv</strong>, the following command is to be executed while replacing "absolute-path-to-file" in the command by the absolute path to UML file.
+- After modifying and saving the file <strong><ins>initializations_table.csv</ins></strong>, the following command is to be executed while replacing "absolute-path-to-file" in the command by the absolute path to UML file and <strong><ins>path-to-mbfair-0.0.1.jar</strong></ins> accordingly.
   ```
-  java -jar target/mbfair-0.0.1.jar -r -f="absolute-path-to-file"
+  java -jar path-to-mbfair-0.0.1.jar -r -f="absolute-path-to-file"
   ```
   At this point, one only has to wait for the tool to run.
 The result of the analysis is printed in the console upon completion of execution.